Kevin Durant: Thirty Five Ventures

+In April 2026, Thirty Five Ventures acquired the Six Flags America amusement park property from Six Flags Entertainment Corporation.
+The 515 acre property is slated for mixed-use redevelopment.

+Boardroom

 In August 2021, Durant announced a partnership between his multimedia company Boardroom and the cannabis technology company Weedmaps through which an original content series would be developed and Weedmaps would become an official sponsor of Boardroom.
 Durant said of the partnership: "I think it's far past time to address the stigmas around cannabis that still exist in the sports world as well as globally.
 This partnership is going to help us continue to normalize those conversations, as well as create content, events, and a lot more through our Boardroom media network."